hanakoa/cirrus/README.md

 Fortunately, checking for "stale" IDs is super easy, so we can ensure we have a dynamic and reliable way of re-requisitioning and reallocating node IDs.

-## What does Frost do?
+## What does Cirrus do?
-Frost maps node IDs to app IDs.
+Cirrus maps node IDs to app IDs.

 An app ID is a string that can be anything (e.g., an int, a UUID, a hash, etc).

 A node ID is an int ranging from 0 to 1023.

-Apps must periodically send heartbeats to Frost, otherwise their node IDs get requisitioned.
+Apps must periodically send heartbeats to Cirrus, otherwise their node IDs get requisitioned.

 ## TODO
 ### Questions